decred/dcrstakepool/README.md

 #### Set up the voting wallet
 - Copy `dcrd`, `dcrwallet` and `dcrctl` to the backend server and configure them.
 The minimum configuration required is described [here](https://docs.decred.org/advanced/manual-cli-install/#minimum-configuration).
+Remember to include `testnet=1` in all 3 config files to use testnet.
-- See [sample-dcrwallet.conf](sample-dcrwallet.conf) for other required `dcrwallet` configuration options.
+- See [sample-dcrwallet.conf](sample-dcrwallet.conf) for other **REQUIRED** `dcrwallet` configuration options.
 - Run `dcrd` and let it sync fully.
 - Run `dcrwallet --create` to create the voting wallet.
 **IMPORTANT: Use the same seed for all voting wallets.
 Backup the seed for disaster recovery!**
 - Start the `dcrwallet` daemon and unlock the wallet by providing your wallet's private passphrase: `dcrwallet --promptpass`
 - Get the master pubkey from the default account.
-This will be used for votingwalletextpub in dcrstakepool.conf:
+This will be used for setting `votingwalletextpub` in `dcrstakepool.conf`:
 ```bash
 dcrctl --wallet getmasterpubkey default
 ```
-- Make a copy of your dcrwallet rpc username, password and rpc.cert file.
+- Make a copy of your server IP address, dcrwallet rpc username, password and rpc.cert file.
 These will be required when [setting up the frontend server](#Set-up-the-frontend-server).

 #### Set up MySQL